axelarnetwork/gmp-forecaller/README.md

     > If you plan to deploy the service as a lambda function on AWS, please follow [this guide](https://github.com/axelarnetwork/gmp-forecaller#setup-openzeppelin-defender-keys-or-wallets-private-keys) instead of specifying `ozd` and `wallet` directly to the `config.yml` file.

   - `filter`: Specifies more specific criteria to trigger the forecall service.
     - `source_chains`: Specifies the list of source chains that will be forecalled.
-Leave it blank to forecall all GMP calls initiated from all supported chains.
+Leave it blank to forecall all GMP calls initiated on all supported chains.
     - `symbols`: The list of assets transferred that will be forecalled.
 The instantiator must specify each asset's symbol, decimal, and min/max amount conditions. `min` is the minimum, and `max` is the maximum value of each transfer. *This parameter is required.
 It cannot be blank.*

     An example: